 1. Licensing and Registration

-Travel startups typically must secure various licenses to operate legally.
+Travel startup regulation requires securing various licenses to operate legally.
 Depending on your service—whether it's tour operations, accommodations, travel agencies, or transportation—you’ll encounter different licensing requirements.
-These licenses may vary significantly by region or country.

 Tip: Clearly outline these licensing steps in your business plan, demonstrating awareness and preparedness to potential investors.
 Investors see this as a proactive measure against costly delays and fines.